-Mr. Donahoe, on behalf of the State Board of Education, presented the following report:
+The report of the State Board of Education follows:

 In accordance with the provisions of Section 2 of the Act entitled, "An Act Concerning the Establishment of a General System of Free Public Schools," Vol. 21, Delaware Laws, Page 168, the State Board of Education submits the following report to the General Assembly.